triton-inference-server/pytriton/docs/inference_functions.md

     pass
 ```

-- `@first_values` - This decorator takes first elements from batches for selected inputs by `keys` parameter.
+- `@first_value` - This decorator takes first elements from batches for selected inputs by `keys` parameter.
 If the value is one element array, it is converted to scalar value.
 It is convenient to use with dynamic model parameters that are sent by the user in the requests.
 You can use `@group_by_values` before to have batches with the same values in each batch.